Lockdown: how to avoid cabin fever, by a submariner

 Confinement can push people over the edge and lead to conflict.
 How can we defuse these situations?

-Like the army, in a submarine we take a lot upon ourselves.
+Like the army, in a submarine, we take a lot upon ourselves.
 While we are constantly discussing things and listening, it’s not always enough.
 People who can’t manage their anger must isolate themselves until they regain their composure.
 It’s a kind of confinement within confinement.

 There is always a reason why someone gets angry or seeks out conflict and to defuse the situation, you must absolutely get to the bottom of their malaise.

 I remember a particularly tense situation in 1994.
 We were on a tiny submarine heading for the North Sea.
 The commander made a comment to my second-in-command, who oversaw the naval routes, saying,“It’d be nice to be a bit more rigorous and not go too fast.”
 Even though it wasn’t his character, my second-in-command literally exploded.
 Unable to control himself, he squared up to fight the commander.
 Four of us had to calm him down and we brought him back to his room.
 We stayed near him for an hour: he managed to get all his anger out and then fell asleep.
-After this episode, we learnt that he had taken his daughter to A&E just before boarding and that he was worried about her.
+After this episode, we learned that he had taken his daughter to A&E just before boarding and that he was worried about her.
 He left when we got to our first port of call.
 This is just to say that there is always a reason why someone gets angry or looks for conflict.
 To defuse the situation, you must absolutely get to the bottom of their malaise.